Los Angeles Ghosts - The Spirit of Hollywood's First Sex Symbol Rudolph Valentino

 A black and white photo of a young man in a white shirt.

 Rudolph Valentino was Hollywood’s first sex symbol.
 This was at a time when the concept of seeing a person move, larger than life, on screen was a new concept.
 The blurring of the lines between film and reality, while still tenuous where we feel we ‘know’ celebrities in some way thanks to the familiarity of seeing them repeatedly on screen, must have been even more extreme in this new era of motion pictures.
-That’s why his sudden and unexpected death in 1926 at the age of just 31 hit fans so hard that suicides were reported, including two girls in Japan who jumped into a volcano as a means to avoid living in a Valentino-less world.
-Even to this day, funeral services are held on the anniversary of his passing, some 93 years later.
+That’s why the death of Valentino in 1926 at the age of just 31 hit fans so hard that suicides were reported, including two girls in Japan who jumped into a volcano as a means to avoid living in a Valentino-less world.
+Even to this day, Rudolph Valentino funeral services are held on the anniversary of his passing, some 93 years later.

 A man and a woman are standing next to each other in a black and white photo.

-Unfortunately, Valentino’s reign as one of the top draws in all of film came to a quick end when he died in New York due to series of complications that started with punctured ulcers.
+Unfortunately, Valentino’s reign as one of the top draws in all of film came to a quick end when he died in New York.
+What did Rudolph Valentino die from?
+He passed away due to complications from punctured ulcers.
+The shocking Rudolph Valentino cause of death continues to stir fascination to this day.
+Because in truth, Valentino dies unexpectedly.

 A black and white photo of a large building